john9francis/radiation-modeling/timeSpentPhase3.md

 - 11/10 11:05 am 1 hr working on the g4-brems release UPDATE: Finished release 0.6.1, time to make the video
 - 11/10 12:05 pm .25 hr working on med linac
 - 11/10 8:35 pm 1 hr working on med linac.
 UPDATE: I got the gun all contained in one volume, now just to get the primarygeneratoraction to start shooting particles from there.
 Also I need to allow for rotation in the med linac head.
-- 11/10 10:44 pm getting the medical linac beam head movable
+- 11/10 10:44 pm 2 hrs getting the medical linac beam head movable.
+UPDATE: Now the head can move and rotate, and the beam moves and rotates accordingly.
+I also created the release notes for medical linac v0.1.0 and tomorrow I will make the video.